oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
     img: 'work/timedesigner/wireframe.jpg',
-    alt: 'This early wireframe concept shows a clean table-like display with teachers and times as the column and row headers'
+    alt: 'early wireframe concept showing a clean table-like display with teachers and times as the column and row headers' }], caption='Wireframe of TimeDesigner’s schedule builder.'
-  }],
-  caption='Wireframe of TimeDesigner’s schedule builder.'
 ) }}